Critical period: Microglia

 Microglia inherently play a role in synaptic pruning during adolescence.
-As resident immune cells of the central nervous system, microglia’s main role is phagocytosis and engulfment.
+As resident immune cells of the central nervous system, microglia's main role is phagocytosis and engulfment.
 Studies have found that during critical periods in the visual cortex, neural synapses become the target of microglial phagocytosis.
 Neurons who received less frequent input from retinal ganglion cells during early postnatal periods were more prone to be engulfed and pruned by microglia, as per monocular deprivation experiments.
 Similar results were found when manipulating G-coupled purinergic receptors on microglial processes.
 Blocking these receptors or performing a knockout experiment significantly lowered microglial interactions and synaptic pruning during the early visual cortex critical period.
-More recently, the expression of the complement component 4 gene has been found to significantly contribute to abnormally high levels of microglial synaptic pruning during early stages of development in schizophrenic neurons and microglia, suggesting a genomic connection between the immune system and critical periods.
+More recently, the expression of the complement component 4 gene has been found to significantly contribute to abnormally high levels of microglial synaptic pruning during early stages of development in the neurons and microglia of schizophrenics, suggesting a genomic connection between the immune system and critical periods.